nikhil-xyz/Data-Cleaning-Notebook/README.md

 - **Data Validation:**
   - Ensure data integrity by checking for logical errors and inconsistencies.
   - Validate data against predefined rules or constraints.

+## **Exploratory Data Analysis (EDA)**
+Exploratory Data Analysis (EDA) is a crucial step in the data science pipeline.
+It involves understanding and visualizing data to uncover patterns, anomalies, and relationships between variables.